aroccon/MHIT36/README.md

 - MPI reading (no halo) (to be tested)
 - Serial reading (to avoid issue with Leonardo) ❌
 - Courant number check (MPI reduction) ✅ !only from rank 0? enough?
-- MPI I/O with different configurations (color by rank), exstensive check fo this part. ❌
+- MPI I/O with different configurations (color by rank), exstensive check fo this part. ✅
 - Move from Euler to AB2 as in MHIT36  ✅
 - Acceleration of some parts (not done at the moment to debug the solver) ✅
 - Check divergence of the fields ✅
+- Courant number via MPI reduction ❌
+- Umax via MPI reduction ❌
+- Surface tension forces ❌

 # Run the code